 Autumn in the Heavenly Kingdom is a remarkable new account of the Taiping conflict in nineteenth-century China that shows how the destinies of millions of Chinese were affected by British and even American interests.
 In so doing it offers an invaluable perspective on a terrible and bloody war that could have set China on the path to modernity but instead consigned it to further decades of malaise under the collapsing Qing regime.
+In Autumn in the Heavenly Kingdom, Stephen Platt recounts the events of the rebellion and its suppression in spellbinding detail.
+It is an essential and enthralling history of the rise and fall of a movement that, a century and a half ago, might have launched China into the modern world.

 This riveting, myth-destroying book reveals how, contrary to popular belief, humankind has become progressively less violent, over millenia and decades.
 Can violence really have declined?
 The images of conflict we see daily on our screens from around the world suggest this is an almost obscene claim to be making.
 Extraordinarily, however, Steven Pinker shows violence within and between societies – both murder and warfare – really has declined from prehistory to today.
 We are much less likely to die at someone else’s hands than ever before.
 Even the horrific carnage of the last century, when compared to the dangers of pre-state societies, is part of this trend.
 Debunking both the idea of the ‘noble savage’ and an over-simplistic Hobbesian notion of a ‘nasty, brutish and short’ life, Steven Pinker argues that modernity and its cultural institutions are actually making us better people.
 He ranges over everything from art to religion, international trade to individual table manners, and shows how life has changed across the centuries and around the world – not simply through the huge benefits of organized government, but also because of the extraordinary power of progressive ideas.
 Why has this come about?
 And what does it tell us about ourselves?
 It takes one of the world’s greatest psychologists to have the ambition and the breadth of understanding to appreciate and explain this story, to show us our very natures.